 Before discussing the biggest regulations surrounding 2019, it’s important to take a look back at the major regulations of 2018, as they provide a major thread into the new year.
-Last year’s regulatory measures were heavily focused on employee protection programs such as training for less workplace risks and improved workplace safety behaviors, and other EHS rules to strengthen silica enforcement standards for construction workers, and strengthened heat-safety measures for indoor workers.
+Last year’s regulatory measures were heavily focused on employee protection programs.
+For instance, training for less workplace risks and improved workplace safety behaviors, and other EHS rules to strengthen silica enforcement standards for construction workers, and strengthened heat-safety measures for indoor workers.
 This year, occupational health and safety and employee training regulations lead the way in regulatory trends.
 Additionally, there will be a pick-up in environmental standards.
-Here’s a look into regulations to come in 2019, as well as a regulatory compliance tracking software solution that can help you address them.
+Here’s a look into the 2019 EHS regulations to watch, as well as a regulatory compliance tracking software solution that can help you address them.

 Occupational Health & Safety Regulations to Watch